-OSHA’s analysis of data on construction accidents reveals that four categories of accident are responsible for 58.1 percent of the fatalities.
+OSHA’s analysis of data on construction accidents reveals that four categories of accidents are responsible for 58.1 percent of the fatalities.
 Preventing just these four types of accident would make an enormous difference in the numbers and save more than 500 lives.
-They are:

 Most of these workplace accidents are preventable with proper training of workers in the safe use of machinery, providing safety guards and other protective devices, regular inspection and maintenance of equipment and electrical cords, and requiring harnesses and other safety gear, in addition to creating an environment of vigilance and concern among all workers on the site.

 Construction injuries can be serious and life-altering, causing financial and emotional hardship for the injured worker and his or her family.

 Some examples of the severe injuries that often occur at construction sites include:

 - Spinal cord damage with paralysis

 - Serious fractures, including open fractures, comminuted fractures, and skull fractures

 - Internal organ damage and internal bleeding

 - Burn injuries (from electrocution, explosions, or fires)